Leeds: Urban subdivision

 At the time of the United Kingdom Census 2001, the Leeds urban subdivision occupied an area of 109 km2 and had a population of 443,247; making it the fourth-most populous urban subdivision within England and the fifth largest within the United Kingdom.
 The population density was 4066 PD/km2, slightly higher than the rest of the West Yorkshire Urban Area.
 It accounts for 20% of the area and 62% of the population of the City of Leeds.
 The population of the urban subdivision had a 100 to 93.1 female–male ratio.
 Of those over 16 years old, 39.4% were single (never married) and 35.4% married for the first time.
 The urban subdivision's 188,890 households included 35% one-person, 27.9% married couples living together, 8.8% were co-habiting couples, and 5.7% single parents with their children.
 Leeds is the largest component of the West Yorkshire Urban Area and is counted by Eurostat as part of the Leeds-Bradford larger urban zone.
 The Leeds travel to work area in 2001 included all of the City of Leeds, a northern strip of the City of Bradford, the eastern part of Kirklees, and a section of southern North Yorkshire; it occupies 751 km2.

-In 2011, the Leeds USD had a population of 474,632 and had an area of 112 km2 with a population density of 4238 PD/km2.
+In 2011, the Leeds urban subdivision had a population of 474,632 and had an area of 112 km2 with a population density of 4238 PD/km2.
 It is bounded by, and physically attached to, the other towns of Garforth to the east, Morley to the southwest and Pudsey to the west, all being within the wider borough.
-63% of the borough's population of 751,485 live in the USD, while it takes up only 21% of its total area of 552 km².
+63% of the borough's population of 751,485 live in the urban subdivision, while it takes up only 21% of its total area of 552 km2.